 If you’re looking for more information about the rankings below look at the Most Focused Ranking methodology page.

 It's hard to find a better school than Hampshire College if you want to study General Agriculture.
 This school is located in the suburban area of Amherst, Massachusetts, near shops and other entertainment.

 Framingham State University is a good decision for students pursuing a General Agriculture degree.
 Framingham, Massachusetts is an ideal location for individuals who enjoy the fast-paced city life.

 University of Maine is a good choice for individuals interested in a General Agriculture major.
 The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.

 University of Connecticut is a good decision for students pursuing a General Agriculture degree.
-Want a large student body?
-This school has over 20,000 students on campus.
+The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 It's hard to beat University of Vermont if you want to pursue General Agriculture as a major.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.